 Over the years, the hotel has been constantly updated and modernised.
 In 2016, the rooms in C wing were completely renovated.
 In 2017, the rooms in A wing, the restaurant, lobby bar and reception area were redone.
 And in the beginning of 2018, rooms on the third and fourth floor in the B wing (i.e. the sea-facing wing) were renovated.
 And at the beginning of 2019, the first and second floor rooms of the B-wing were also refurbished.
-The entire building – conference halls, rooms, restaurant, spa, wellness centre and indoor mini-golf – is carefully planned and furnished according to the guests’ needs.
+The entire building – conference halls, rooms, restaurant, spa, beauty centre and indoor mini-golf – is carefully planned and furnished according to the guests’ needs.

 Interesting facts about the architecture of the Strand Hotel

 Spa Strand’s historical building part is one of the richest examples of the postmodernism as borrowed piecemeal from the West, so characteristic of Estonian architecture in the end of the 1970s and the beginning of the 1980s.

 It is a building characteristic of postmodernism, with eclectic shapes and form motifs.
 It stands at the border of two different milieus: on the one hand, the intimate residential area of the suburbs and on the other hand, the beach and the sea.
 The street-side façade is almost symmetrical and stricter, with a larger scale and majestically harsh.
 The southern side looking over the sea is more playful, with lots of glass and a dense architecture of steps.
 Another wing has later been built at the building’s seaside.